dlebansais/CAcertInstall/README.md

 If the root certificates are already installed, this program stops immediately.

-Use the -Uninstall option to uninstall certificates.
+Use the -uninstall option to uninstall certificates.
 This option does not have a user interface.

 ## Official installer